-The cross-faculty programme brings together the key components that shape sustainability; applies sustainability research as an approach to achieve the objective and goals of sustainable development; teaches the theory and application of tools, methodologies and approaches that would typically be used in working towards sustainability.
+The programme brings together the key components that shape sustainability; applies sustainability research as an approach to achieve the objective and goals of sustainable development; teaches the theory and application of tools, methodologies and approaches that would typically be used in working towards sustainability.
 The core principles underpinning this programme relate to:

-- 1. Centrality of global citizenship and environmental stewardship, social justice, ethics and wellbeing to sustainability.
-A sound understanding of these core themes is needed to identify, pursue and manage sustainable development issues. - 2.
-Adoption of complex, adaptive social-ecological systems as a fundamental unit of study.
-This provides the appropriate framework for addressing dynamic aspects of sustainability, such as: tipping points, resilience, and long-term convergence of stresses. - 3.
-Adoption of a future-facing approach that considers the consequences of today's choices on future sustainability Future-thinking requires recognition of the temporal as well as spatial impacts of choices and actions. - 4.
-Co-production of knowledge recognising the importance of participatory and integrative methods that enable complex problem solving, by working with multiple stakeholders.
+- Centrality of global citizenship and environmental stewardship, social justice, ethics and wellbeing to sustainability.
+A sound understanding of these core themes is needed to identify, pursue and manage sustainable development issues. - Adoption of complex, adaptive social-ecological systems as a fundamental unit of study.
+This provides the appropriate framework for addressing dynamic aspects of sustainability, such as: tipping points, resilience, and long-term convergence of stresses. - Adoption of a future-facing approach that considers the consequences of today's choices on future sustainability Future-thinking requires recognition of the temporal as well as spatial impacts of choices and actions - Co-production of knowledge recognising the importance of participatory and integrative methods that enable complex problem solving, by working with multiple stakeholders

-Unique features of the MSc include: the opportunity to work with organisations working on sustainability issues, ability to participate in fieldwork and research methods courses, interdisciplinary training, the flexibility of the programme with guidance on potential themed pathways, applied modules giving opportunities to practice skills, the breadth of coverage and the wide disciplinary base.
+Unique features of the MSc include: the opportunity to work with organisations working on sustainability issues, ability to participate in fieldwork and research methods courses, interdisciplinary training, , applied modules giving opportunities to practice skills, the breadth of coverage and the wide disciplinary base.